 The transport services directly operated by CSAV expose the Company to changes within South American markets, particularly the vehicle and wheeled machinery markets on the west coast of the continent (mainly Chile and Peru).
-Since 2014 these markets have suffered a marked fall in vehicle imports, which has affected ship operators and forced them to adapt their supply to these reduced volumes.
+Since 2014 these markets suffered a marked fall in vehicle imports, which has affected ship operators and forced them to adapt their supply to these reduced volumes.
 This trend began to reverse itself in 2016, mainly during the second half of the year, with an increase over 2015 in imports of light vehicles to Chile, CSAV's most important market.
-Although pre-2014 levels have not yet been reached, vehicle import figures have grown significantly in the first half of 2017 and are expected to remain high for the rest of the year.
-Future growth projections are also expected to remain positive.
+Vehicle import volumes rose significantly in 2017 over the prior year.
+Given this expansion and current market projections, we expect to see another period of sustained growth in vehicle imports in 2018.